Solar 101 Beginners Guide Australia

 How much does solar cost?

-According to a Canstar Blue survey conducted in December 2022, the average cost of solar panels was $5,667, with average installation costs at $3,928.
-The average solar package was found to be $5,521.
+According to a Canstar Blue survey conducted in December 2023, the average cost of solar panels and an inverter was $5,796, with average installation costs at $1,503.
+The average solar package was found to be $6,147.
 For a solar cost estimate for your home, it’s advisable to get a detailed quote that’s specific to your property and electricity needs from an accredited, licensed solar installer.

 How to choose the best solar panels in Australia

-Choosing the best solar panels for your home, broadly speaking, involves all of the consideration you would give to any substantial purchase: cost, quality, availability and warranty!
+Choosing the best solar panels for your home involves all of the consideration you would give to any substantial purchase: cost, quality, availability and warranty.

-But in particular, the panels you choose should also be the ones that are best suited to your home electricity needs, your home itself because this can determine the size of panels you can use, and your intentions in regard to how much you wish to rely on your solar system for energy support and how long you will ramin at the property where you install the panels.
+But in particular, the panels you choose should also be the ones that are best suited to your home electricity needs.
+They should also suit your home itself: this can determine the size of panels you can use.
+You should also factor in your intentions in regard to how much you wish to rely on your solar system for energy support and how long you will remain at the property where you install the panels.
 Accredited, qualified installers can provide great information on what panels are available that might meet your unique combination of requirements.

 What solar electricity plans do I need?